-The EES Ph.D. is designed as a research-intensive program, with a suite of interdisciplinary core courses specific to this program.
+The Earth and Ecosystem Sciences EES doctoral program at Central Michigan University provides advanced scientific training in interdisciplinary sciences.
 Electives and courses on specialized topics are available through Biology, Chemistry, Geography and other academic departments.

 Successful completion of the Ph.D. requires a minimum 60 hours of graduate work beyond the bachelor's degree.

 After admission to the program, you will meet with your advisor to map out a plan of study, complete a transfer of credits for relevant graduate coursework, and evaluate your academic strengths to determine if additional coursework and/or professional activities are needed.
 Students will take both required and elective courses to augment research training.
 The core courses (EES 701 and 703) are designed to provide students of varied backgrounds with universal skill sets and a common understanding of system-level analysis needed to conduct primary research in complex environmental systems.
 Each student will also complete elective course work as recommended by the faculty advisor and dissertation committee.

 Typically, students entering with a bachelor's degree will take 12-30 hours of disciplinary elective courses and 12-30 hours of special topics and directed research credits (and students entering with a relevant master's degree will take 3-9 hours of disciplinary elective courses and 3-9 hours of special topics and directed research, or more depending on transfer credits) in addition to the required core courses and the dissertation.

 Students accepted into the program typically receive a combination of research and teaching assistantships during their time in the program, which provides a stipend and a tuition waiver.
 Students should discuss their funding plan with their faculty advisor on admission to the program.